elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

   * Assign at least one editor/reviewer to the issue, who will discuss the possible content with the contributor.
   * When a Pull Request (PR) or a draft PR related to an issue is created, link the PR to the issue.

-More information about these topics can be found in the Github documentation:
+More information about these topics can be found in the GitHub documentation:
 - [commenting on PRs](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request)
 - [start a review](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/reviewing-proposed-changes-in-a-pull-request)